 Springtime On the Prairies

-colors with majestic splendor.
+with color's majestic splendor.

-And Her garden is dappled with
+And Spring's pathway gets dappled with

 purple pigments and puce pastels.